Germany start Syrian migration debate after Assad's fall – DW – 12/10/2024

 There are 974,136 Syrian nationals currently living in Germany, according to the German Interior Ministry.
 Some 712,000 of them have been granted refugee status, which includes asylum-seekers with pending applications and asylum-seekers whose applications have been rejected but who have been granted temporary protection on humanitarian grounds.

-The vast majority arrived in Germany between 2015 and 2016 under former Chancellor Angela Merkel who famously coined the phrase: "Wir schaffen das" or "we can do it" in response to the sitution.
+The vast majority arrived in Germany between 2015 and 2016 under former Chancellor Angela Merkel who famously coined the phrase: "Wir schaffen das" or "we can do it" in response to the situation.

 On Monday, Germany's Office for Migration and Refugees (BAMF) announced it would temporarily freeze ruling on asylum applications from Syrian citizens — as did authorities in Austria, Italy, Norway, the Netherlands, Switzerland, France, Belgium and the United Kingdom.